-In February 2007 lists of all graduates and no formal award students as defined above were extracted from Lane's student database.
-In April 2007, surveys were mailed to former students with USA addresses (1,646 out of 1,664 total): a transfer major survey went to transfer majors and a career technical (CT) survey went to CT students.
-Three weeks after surveys were mailed, telephone follow-up interviews began with all non-respondents who had local telephone numbers within the Eugene-Springfield calling area.
-A private outside company Advanced Marketing Research conducted the telephone interviews.
+In February 2009 lists of all graduates and no formal award students as defined above were extracted from Lane's student database.
+In April 2009, surveys were mailed to former students with USA addresses (1,293 total): a transfer major survey went to transfer majors and a career technical (CT) survey went to CT students.
+Four weeks after surveys were mailed, telephone follow-up interviews began with all non-respondents who had local telephone numbers within the Eugene-Springfield calling area.
+A private outside company, Advanced Marketing Research, conducted the telephone interviews.